huggingface/transformers/README.md

     - Few user-facing abstractions with just three classes to learn.
     - A unified API for using all our pretrained models.

-1. Lower compute costs, smaller carbon footprint:
+1. Lower computing costs, smaller carbon footprint:
     - Researchers can share trained models instead of always retraining.
-    - Practitioners can reduce compute time and production costs.
+    - Practitioners can reduce computation time and production costs.
     - Dozens of architectures with over 60,000 pretrained models across all modalities.

 1. Choose the right framework for every part of a model's lifetime: